iviviano/Algorithms/Grading/HW5.md

 Honor Code: yes

 Environment notes:
 - A couple of your tests are not quite right.
 For your "symbol in an empty environment" and "Symbol not present" tests, you forgot to call `env-lookup` on the environment and symbol.
-This still rai
+However, this still raises an exception since `test-env` and `empty-env` are not procedures.
+This causes your tests to pass even though they are not right.
+You should correct these tests and en

 Parsing notes:
 -